VikParuchuri/marker/README.md

 # Marker

-Marker converts PDFs to markdown, JSON, and HTML quickly and accurately.
+Marker converts PDFs and images to markdown, JSON, and HTML quickly and accurately.

 - Supports a wide range of documents
 - Supports all languages